-Admission requirements.
-For students already enrollment in a graduate program at KSU, the qualifications for adding the MPH program are the same as those for students who are applying for first time admission to the Graduate School or who are transferring from another master's program at KSU.
-However, the application procedure is different because the applicant is already a student at KSU.
+For students already enrolled in a graduate program at KSU, the qualification requirements for adding the MPH Program are the same as those for students who are applying for first time admission to the Graduate School or who are transferring from another master's program at KSU.
+Also, please obtain a letter of support from your major professor or the graduate coordinator in your current major department or the College of Veterinary Medicine representative on the MPH Coordinating Committee.